 The Illinois legislative session is set to end on May 31, but it looks like it will go into overtime.
 Regardless of when the legislative session ends, there is still plenty of work for us to do!

 The following is the list of bills that Lutheran Advocacy-Illinois is supporting.
 Please call your legislators to ask them to support these bills as well.

-Please call your legislators and ask them to support the passage of SB 26.
-Click here to find your legislator’s contact information.
+Call your legislators and ask them to vote YES for the following bills.
+Find your legislators’ contact information.

 Illinois Gov. Bruce Rauner presented his proposed budget for FY2016, which included huge cuts to Medicaid and Human Services.
 Below are some of the cuts that were proposed in the Governor’s budget that we are working on this legislative session as budget negotiations continue: